spinnaker/spinnaker.github.io/downloads/aws/README.md

 * `MANAGED_ACCOUNT_IDS` is an array of account IDs of accounts that Spinnaker is managing.
 * `AUTH_TYPE` is the [method of authentication](https://www.spinnaker.io/setup/install/providers/aws/#configure-an-authentication-mechanism).
 	* If Spinnaker is running inside of EC2, chose "role".
 	* If Spinnaker is running outside of EC2, chose "user".
-This will need to be created through the console following [these steps](https://www.spinnaker.io/setup/install/providers/aws/#option-2-add-a-user-and-access-key--secret-pair).
+This will need to be created through the AWS console following [these steps](https://www.spinnaker.io/setup/install/providers/aws/#option-2-add-a-user-and-access-key--secret-pair).

 ### Run `setup-aws.sh`
 Your specific information will be pulled from `fill-me-out.json`.
-The resources that are created will be output in a created file called `aws-arns.json`.
+The resources that are created will be output in a file called `aws-arns.json`.
 Each run of `setup-aws.sh` appends the created resources to this file if it exists.

 All created infrastructure resources will be tagged with `spinnaker:setup:TIMESTAMP`, where timestamp is the start time of the script.